calexil/CLRenew/README.md

 ## Usage
-Simple clone the repo and run clrenew.py in terminal:
+Simple clone the repo and run renew.py in terminal:

 `python renew.py`

+And watch it work.
+It's kinda cool.

 ## Notes